bespinian/serverless-workshop/README.md

 # Level Up Your Serverless Game

 This workshop consists of multiple levels of increasing difficulty.
 The basic track of this course uses the [AWS Web Console](https://console.aws.amazon.com/).
 However, if you prefer working with the [AWS CLI version 2](https://aws.amazon.com/cli/) or with [Terraform](https://www.terraform.io/), you may switch to one of these technologies at any stage in the course.
-All serverless function in this course are written in Node.js.
+All serverless functions in this course are written in Node.js.
 If you stay on the basic track, you will only need to have the Node.js runtime and `npm` installed on your machine.
 If you want to switch to the CLI or to Terraform, you need to follow the optional installation instructions below.

 > The commands are geared towards Unix systems.
 If you're using Windows, you might need to adapt some of them.
 A more convenient solution is to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/) or [Git BASH](https://git-scm.com/downloads).